-Our directors, Bryan Martin and David Zwillinger, are Managing Director and Senior Vice President, respectively, of D. E. Shaw & Co., L.P., the investment advisor of, and an affiliate of, the D. E. Shaw Affiliates.
-The D. E. Shaw Affiliates are collectively our largest shareholders, owning approximately 49.2% of our outstanding shares in the aggregate.
-We have made several investments in entities affiliated with the D. E. Shaw Affiliates, which are set forth below.
-Messrs.
-Martin and Zwillinger are investors and also have an economic interest in the performance in several of the below entities.
+Our directors, Bryan Martin and David Zwillinger, are Managing Directors of D. E. Shaw & Co., L.P., the investment advisor of, and an affiliate of, the D. E. Shaw Affiliates.
+The D. E. Shaw Affiliates are collectively our largest shareholders, owning approximately 48.5% of our outstanding shares in the aggregate.
+We have made several investments in and loans to investment vehicles and entities affiliated with the D. E. Shaw Affiliates, which are set forth below.
+Such investment vehicles and other entities may pay management, performance fees or both to D. E. Shaw & Co., L.P.
+Additionally, Messrs.
+Martin and Zwillinger are investors and also have an economic interest in the performance of several of the below entities.

-- In 2011, we made a \$6.5 million investment in D. E. Shaw Renewable Investments Power County, L.L.C., a Delaware limited liability company ("Power County") that is an affiliate of the D. E. Shaw Affiliates.
-We sold this investment in March 2014 to unaffiliated third parties. - 2.
-In 2011, we made a \$10.0 million investment in bonds due 2018 issued by First Wind Capital, LLC, a Delaware limited liability company ("First Wind Capital") engaging in wind energy projects.
-In April 2014, we invested an additional \$1.9 million in bonds issued by First Wind Capital.
+- In 2011, we made a \$10.0 million investment in bonds due 2018 issued by First Wind Capital, LLC, a Delaware limited liability company ("First Wind Capital") engaging in wind energy projects, and subsequently purchased an additional \$1.9 million in bonds in 2014.
 First Wind Capital is a subsidiary of First Wind Holdings, LLC ("First Wind Holdco").
-An affiliate of the D. E. Shaw Affiliates has a substantial investment in First Wind Holdings, LLC.
+Until January 29, 2015, an affiliate of the D. E. Shaw Affiliates had a substantial investment in First Wind Holdco.
 Messrs.
-Martin and Zwillinger are directors of First Wind Holdco. - 3.
+Martin and Zwillinger are former members of the board of managers of First Wind Holdco.
+These bonds were called for redemption in 2015. - 2.
 In 2012, we made an investment of \$10.0 million in DESRI II, L.L.C., a Delaware limited liability company ("DESRI II"), engaging in solar energy projects.
-Mr. Abram is also an investor in DESRI II.
-In 2014, DESRI II returned \$1.9 million of capital to us. - 4.
-In 2013, we made an investment of \$4.8 million in DESRI IV, L.L.C. ("DESRI IV"), a Delaware limited liability company, which was formed to acquire Kawailoa Wind, LLC, a Delaware limited liability company that owns and operates a wind energy project.
-Mr. Abram and his family are also investors in DESRI IV.

-- In 2013, we made an initial investment of \$5.2 million in DESRI V, L.L.C., a Delaware limited liability company ("DESRI V"), engaging in solar energy projects.
-In May 2014, we invested an additional \$2.8 million in DESRI V. - 6.
-In 2013, we purchased a note for \$5.0 million due in 2020 issued by Northeast Wind Capital II, LLC, a Delaware limited liability company and a subsidiary of First Wind Holdco.
-The note was repaid in full in January 2015.
-An affiliate of the D. E. Shaw Affiliates has a substantial investment in Northeast Wind Capital II, LLC. - 7.
-In December 2014, we made an investment of \$2.0 million in DESRI VI, L.L.C., a Delaware limited liability company ("DESRI VI"), that invests in alternative solar energy projects. - 8.
-In December 2014, we entered into a bridge loan agreement with a third-party and DESRI Springbok Financing, L.L.C., a Delaware limited liability company ("DESRI Springbok"), pursuant to which the third-party and ourselves committed to loan DESRI Springbok \$12.0 million in the aggregate.
-Of this amount, our total loan commitment of \$1.0 million was fully funded as of January 28, 2015. - 9.
-In the first quarter of 2015, the Company loaned an aggregate of \$20.0 million to First Wind Holdco as part of a \$65.0 credit facility involving an additional third party lender.
-The \$20.0 million represents the Company's full obligation under the credit facility.
+In 2015, DESRI II returned \$1.0 million of capital to us. - 3.
+In 2013, we made an investment of \$4.8 million in DESRI IV, L.L.C., a Delaware limited liability company, which was formed to acquire a company that owns and operates a wind energy project. - 4.
+In 2013, we made an initial investment of \$5.2 million in DESRI V, L.L.C., a Delaware limited liability company ("DESRI V"), engaging in solar energy projects.
+In 2014, we invested an additional \$2.8 million in DESRI V. - In 2013, we purchased a note for \$5.0 million due in 2020 issued by Northeast Wind Capital II, LLC, a Delaware limited liability company and a subsidiary of First Wind Holdco.
+The note was repaid in full in 2015. - 6.
+In 2014, we made an investment of \$2.0 million in DESRI VI, L.L.C., a Delaware limited liability company that invests in alternative solar energy projects. - 7.
+In 2014, we entered into a bridge loan agreement with a third-party and DESRI Springbok Financing, L.L.C., a Delaware limited liability company ("DESRI Springbok"), pursuant to which the third-party and ourselves committed to loan DESRI Springbok \$12.0 million in the aggregate.
+Of this amount, our total loan commitment of \$1.0 million was fully funded as of January 28, 2015. - 8.
+In 2015, we loaned an aggregate of \$20.0 million to First Wind Holdco as part of a \$65.0 credit facility involving an additional third party lender.
+The loan was repaid in 2015. - 9.
+In 2015, we made a bridge loan of \$6.5 million to Northstar Solar PV LLC, a Delaware limited liability company.